 1742 Ivar Ave.
 Los Angeles, CA 90028 | map |

 Opened: 1918.
-It was a former bowling alley remodeled by a group that had been started by Neely Dickson in September 1917.
+It was a former bowling alley remodeled by a theatre group that had been started by Neely Dickson in September 1917.
 The address is between Hollywood Blvd. and Yucca St. on the east side of the street.
 It's listed as the Community Theatre under motion picture theatres in the 1918 city directory.

 Neely received financial support from Cecil's B. DeMille's brother William as well as from Aline Barnsdall.
-This was at the time Aline was staging shows at the Los Angeles Little Theatre, a venue on Figueroa later known as the Musart
+This was at the time Aline was staging shows at the Los Angeles Little Theatre, a venue on Figueroa later known as the Musart.

 The Community Theatre was discussed in Henry Christeen Warnack's November 11, 1917 L.A.
 Times article titled "Hollywood Discovers the Community Theater."
 The Times covered one show in their March 11, 1918 article "Fifth Production at Community Theater."